rylanharper/nitrogen/README.md

 3. To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) app and set up basic filters.
 This template uses the availability, product type, size, and color filter options.
 You'll likely need to remove some default filter options, or you can add more filters if needed.

 4. Additionally, you'll want to add a custom `related_products` metafield to display related products on your product pages.
-This metafield allows you to reference the full data of related products, which is ideal for managing color swatches, media, etc.
+This metafield allows you to reference the full data of related products, which is ideal for managing matching color swatches, media, and more.

-### Nuxt
+### ⛰️ Nuxt

 To begin using Nitrogen, you'll need to set up the following environment variables: